Learning Management System (LMS)

 2. Learner Registration & Enrollment – Admins can add learners, organizations, and cohorts into the system and assign the appropriate training through automated or self-enrollment.

-3. Course Catalog Management – All learning offerings are housed in a centralized catalogue that learners can browse and launch.
+3. Course Catalog Management – All learning offerings are housed in a centralized catalog that learners can browse and launch.
 Admins can organize content and create learning paths.

 4. Training Delivery & Tracking – LMSs deliver training through LTI-based integration, SCORM packaging, AICC, xAPI, or other methods to track completion.